- Department of Neurology

 Early detection of Mild Cognitive Impairment (MCI) and dementia using cognitive assessments, biomarkers, and functional neuroimaging.

 The Ohio State University Memory Disorders Research Center is working on groundbreaking research projects with the very real potential to help patients afflicted with cognitive disorders and dementia.
-Researchers study drugs designed to remove tau and amyloid (both proteins that are toxic and kill brain cells) from the brains of patients with Alzheimer’s disease and mild cognitive impairment.
-Aducanumab is being submitted in 2020 to the FDA for consideration for approval for patient use.
-An innovative approach to treat Alzheimer’s disease with low intensity focused ultrasound is being investigated.
+Researchers study disease modifying drugs designed to remove tau and amyloid (both proteins that are toxic and kill brain cells) or reduce inflammation from the brains of patients with Alzheimer’s disease (AD) and mild cognitive impairment (MCI).
+Anti-amyloid therapies are being used for those at risk for AD.
+An innovative approach to treat early AD and MCI with first in human AAV2-BDNF gene therapy is being investigated.
 Researchers also are testing new drug treatments for those with Lewy body disease and are conducting a study to discover novel imaging and sleep characteristics that will help with early diagnosis.
+Improvements of our cognitive assessment tools (eSAGE), used across the world, utilizing artificial intelligence methods are being evaluated.
 Additional clinical trials are underway to study treatments to improve brain health and problem behaviors seen in dementia.

 Jan Schwab, MD, PhD